 - What do water quality testing results tell us – is the water safe to use?

 - My property is located within the Central Adelaide Prescribed Wells Area, can I drill a bore for new commercial/industrial or irrigation purposes?

-- I don’t want to pay an application fee to just get it refused due to site contamination.
+- I don’t want to pay an application fee to just have my application automatically refused due to being in a GPA or EPA Assessment Area.
 How can I avoid this?
 Can I get a refund?

 - How long will it take for my application to be assessed and how long does my permit last for?

 - My application to drill a new domestic well in the Central Adelaide PWA was successful!
 Now what?

 - I already know the groundwater is safe where I live, do I still need to get the water tested as mandated by the permit?